jaxgeller/npm-stats/README.md

 + Keeps track of all installs and logs them
 + Can generate graphs, output

+### Why

+I wondered how much of my life i was spending waiting on npm modules to install.

+It seems nowadays that authors migrate their codebases to use lots of small modules rather than having large monoliths.
+This is great for developing, but not so great for the end user.

 ### Installation

 For now clone this repo, and add npm-stats.sh to your `*sh profile`.
 Make sure to source it like so